CJMS: History

-Within one-to-two months after the hearing, the CRTC may impose sanctions on the station, or even mandate that its license is suspended, not renewed, or cancelled.
-It would also decide whether or not to accept the sale, or force the purchasing party to apply for a new license.
+The CRTC could, within two months of the hearing, impose sanctions on the station, or even require that its license be suspended, not renewed, or cancelled.
+It could also decide whether or not to accept the sale, or to oblige the buyer to apply for a new license.

-In September 2014, it was announced that Groupe Médias Pam Inc., the owners of ethnic station CJWI 1410 AM, announced plans to acquire the station; its decision will be decided on at a CRTC hearing on November 12, 2014 in Gatineau.
-Groupe Médias Pam plan on keeping the country format, though they intend on making the station more marketable to younger listeners, as well as plans to simulcast CJWI during drive-time periods.
-CJMS and CJWI both share a broadcasting site at Saint-Constant; the sale would bring the property under a single owner.
+In September 2014, it was announced that Groupe Médias Pam Inc., owner of ethnic station CJWI 1410 AM, had plans to acquire the station; its decision would be given following a CRTC hearing on November 12, 2014 in Gatineau.
+Groupe Médias Pam planned on keeping the country format, although it intended on making the station more marketable to younger listeners, as well as planned to simulcast CJWI during drive-time periods.
+CJMS and CJWI both shared a broadcasting site at Saint-Constant; the sale would bring the property under a single owner.

 On December 11, 2014, the sale was approved by the CRTC, which on that date the station was rebranded as 1040 AM, L'authentique.
 CJMS's license was also renewed through August 31, 2017 - a shorter term than usual, due to violations that were incurred under Azoulay's ownership.

-On July 31, 2020, due to administrative failures, complaints that content from CJWI, whose programming primarily aimed at the Haitian community, was broadcast simultaneously at prime time on CJMS, and that the station continued to broadcast messages and promotions featuring the voice of a former host who died two years ago, the CRTC denies the station's license renewal and must cease broadcasting on August 31, 2020.
+On July 31, 2020, due to administrative failures, complaints that content from CJWI, whose programming primarily aimed at the Haitian community, was broadcast simultaneously at prime time on CJMS, and that the station continued to broadcast messages and promotions featuring the voice of a former host who had died two years previously, the CRTC denied the station's license renewal, mandating it to cease broadcasting on August 31, 2020.

-On September 1, 2020 at midnight, CJMS ceased broadcasting at 1040 kHz; however, a few hours later, the station resumed broadcasting when Groupe Média Pam was granted a stay to continue broadcasting until the case was heard on appeal.
+On September 1, 2020 at midnight, CJMS ceased broadcasting at 1040 kHz; however, a few hours later, the station resumed broadcasting when Groupe Médias Pam was granted a stay to continue broadcasting until the case was heard on appeal.
 On September 10, 2020, at 5:29 pm, the station ceased broadcasting again, only to resume broadcasting once more on September 28, 2020.

 Meanwhile the station launched an online streaming outlet named CJMS 2.0 with a country music format.

-On December 22, 2020, CJMS 1040 AM has gone off the air again - this time, permanently.
-A three-judge panel of the Federal Court of Appeal dismissed an application by CJMS owner Groupe Média PAM Inc. for leave to appeal a decision by the CRTC that refused to renew the station's licence.
+On December 22, 2020, CJMS 1040 AM went off the air again - this time, permanently.
+A three-judge panel of the Federal Court of Appeal dismissed an application by CJMS owner, Groupe Médias Pam Inc., for leave to appeal a decision by the CRTC that refused to renew the station's licence.
 Judges Marc Nadon, Richard Boivin and Marianne Rivoalen rejected the request by CJMS to overturn the decision and keep the station on the air.